nicholy/CMPT276-Project/ProductDocument.md

 ### __Meeting Schedule__
 <br>    Team members are expected to show up at weekly meetings scheduled on Mondays at 10:30 AM for an hour,
 <br>    before class and 12:30 - 1:30 after class on Monday, Wednesday, and Friday.
 Also our group
-<br>    will have an online discussion Saturday night at 8:30PM - 9:30PM using Skype.
+<br>    will have an online meeting on Saturday night at 8:30PM - 9:30PM using Discord and Teletype atom .

 ### __Communication Tool/Techniques__